raulh39/cmake_conan_template/README.md

 for "catch2/2.13.3" we need to use "find_package(Catch2 REQUIRED)", but for "fmt/6.2.0" we need to use "find_package(fmt REQUIRED)".

-In case of dount, after the "conan install" has been reexecuted, you can take a look at the generated files "*Targets.cmake", the prefix of those files is the parameter needed for find_package().
+In case of doubt, after the "conan install" has been reexecuted, you can take a look at the generated files "*Targets.cmake", the prefix of those files is the parameter needed for find_package().

 But that's not all.
 We also need to know the CMake target that find_package() exports in order to use it in the corresponding